dawidsielski/medical-data-share/client_side/README.md

 Once you are set up you can run this script with several options.

-The available options are:
-* `--public` this will perform request for publicly available data
-* `--private` this will perform request for private available data

 To successfully perform request you also have to specify:
-* `-e` or `--endpoint` address of the variants endoint
+* `-e` or `--endpoint` address of the variants endpoint (depending on a endpoint the request will be public or private)
 * `-ch` or `--chrom` specifies number of chromosome
 * `--start` starting position in chromosome
 * `--end` ending position in chromosome